Skip to main content

 “The conversation was so, so difficult, but in hearing Mark share honestly for what seemed like the first time, I felt like I could finally distinguish between him and his porn problem.
 He was not porn, nor porn him.
 And, so I chose to stand by his side to fight through it instead of giving up.”

-Related: The Science Of Betrayal: The Emotional Trauma Of Having A Porn-Addicted Partner
+Related: The Science of Betrayal: The Emotional Trauma of Having a Porn-Addicted Partner

 Together, brick by brick, they dismantled the walls that porn had built around Mark’s heart and mind.